piyush-jain1/NoDuesPortal/README.md

 ![Student Homepage](main/images/student.JPG)

 **Faculty and Other roles**  : After you are redirected to your respective profiles, you will get to see two different lists.
-On the left side, there is a list on students whomo you haven't give No Dues Clearance and the one on the right are those who have been given clearance.
+On the left side, there is a list on students whom you haven't give No Dues Clearance and the one on the right are those who have been given clearance.
 You can change both the lists at any time.

 ![Faculty Homepage](main/images/faculty.jpg)